What is ECG?

 - CTA- Computed tomography angiography and also the MRA- Magnetic resonance angiography of heart

-- The screening of Hypertrophic cardiomyopathy in the adolescents as a part of the sports out of the concern for a sudden cardiac death.
+- The screening of Hypertrophic cardiomyopathy in the adolescents as a part of the sports-related deaths, such as sudden cardiac death.

 To know more about ECG and heart disease, visit Byju’s.